CenturyLinkCloud/PublicKB/Managed Services/wordpress-persistent-storage-configuration.md

 ![](../images/wp-persistent-storage_04.png "wp-persistent-storage_04.png")

-**5. Once you have updated the file, browse to the bottom of the screen, input a reason for the changes, and click _Commit changes_**
+5. Once you have updated the file, browse to the bottom of the screen, input a reason for the changes, and click _Commit changes_

 ![](../images/wp-persistent-storage/wp-persistent-storage_05.png "wp-persistent-storage_05.png")

-**6. Login to your CenturyLink Cloud WordPress Blog Dashboard utilizing the password supplied during setup.**
+6. Login to your CenturyLink Cloud WordPress Blog Dashboard utilizing the password supplied during setup.

-**7. Expand Plugins in the left column.**
+7. Expand Plugins in the left column.

 ![](../images/wp-persistent-storage/wp-persistent-storage_06.png "wp-persistent-storage_06.png")

-**8. Click Activate next to the Amazon Web Services plugin.**
+8. Click Activate next to the Amazon Web Services plugin.

 ![](../images/wp-persistent-storage/wp-persistent-storage_07.png "wp-persistent-storage_07.png")

-**9. Click Activate next to the Amazon S3 and CloudFront plugin.
+9. Click Activate next to the Amazon S3 and CloudFront plugin.

 ![alt text](../images/wp-persistent-storage/wp-persistent-storage_08.png "wp-persistent-storage_08.png")

-**10. Expand AWS in the left column.**
+10. Expand AWS in the left column.

 ![](../images/wp-persistent-storage/wp-persistent-storage_09.png "wp-persistent-storage_09.png")

-**11. Select S3 and Cloudfront**
+11. Select S3 and Cloudfront

 ![](../images/wp-persistent-storage/wp-persistent-storage_10.png "wp-persistent-storage_10.png")

-**12. Ensure the following settings are configured and click Save Changes**
+12. Ensure the following settings are configured and click Save Changes

 S3 Settings: